-The increase in retail revenues of \$17.5 million was primarily due to a net increase in the weighted average price per kilowatt hours ("kWh") sold (\$17.4 million), while retail volumes were flat.
-The \$17.4 million increase in the weighted average price of retail kWh sold was primarily due to increases in fuel revenues of \$14.4 million and environmental rate adjustment mechanism revenues of \$2.8 million.
-The increase in fuel revenues was partially offset by increases in purchased power and fuel costs as described below.
-Likewise, the vast majority of the increases in environmental rate adjustment mechanism revenues are offset by increased operating expenses.
+The increase in retail revenues of \$4.1 million was primarily due to a net increase in the weighted average price per kilowatt hours ("kWh") sold (\$16.6 million), partially offset by a 6% decrease in the volume of "kWh" sold (\$12.5 million).
+The \$16.6 million increase in the weighted average price of retail kWh sold was primarily due to increases in (i) fuel revenues of \$13.3 million; (ii) other retail variances of \$2.8 million; and (iii) environmental rate adjustment mechanism revenues of \$2.8 million; partially offset by a decrease in Demand Side Management ("DSM") program rate adjustment mechanism revenues of \$1.9 million.
+The increase in fuel revenues was offset by increases in fuel costs as described below.
+Likewise, the vast majority of the increases in environmental rate adjustment mechanism revenues are offset by increased operating expenses, including depreciation and amortization, while the vast majority of the decreases in DSM rate adjustment mechanism revenues are offset by decreased operating expenses.
+The \$12.5 million decrease in the volume of electricity sold was primarily due to cooler temperatures in our service territory during the summer of 2014 versus the comparable period (as demonstrated by the 29% decrease in cooling degree days, as shown above).

-The decrease in wholesale revenues of \$3.3 million was primarily due to a 12% decrease in the quantity of kWh sold (\$2.9 million) as IPL's coal-fired generation has been called upon by MISO to produce electricity less often during the second quarter of 2014 versus the comparable period.
-This was primarily due to an increase in outage rates during the second quarter of 2014 versus the comparable period.
+The increase in wholesale revenues of \$10.7 million was primarily due to a 78% increase in the quantity of kWh sold (\$9.3 million) as IPL's coal-fired generation has been called upon by MISO to produce electricity more often during the three months ended September 30, 2014 versus the comparable period in 2013.
+The increase in wholesale revenues was also due to the decrease in retail volumes (as explained above).
 Our ability to be dispatched in the MISO market is primarily impacted by the locational marginal price of electricity and variable generation costs.
 The amount of electricity available for wholesale sales is impacted by our retail load requirements, our generation capacity and unit availability.